skyloutyr/VTT/README.md

 * A dynamic fog of war system for both 3D and 2D environments, with all the scalability and fine controls you'd ever need.
 * Easy to setup multiplayer - just click host, enter the desired port and let your players connect.
 * An advanced distance measuring system that allows you to measure lines, circles, spheres, squares, cubes and cones, highlighting which objects fall into the measured shape, with the ability to leave those measurements in the scene with custom tooltips.
-* A fully fledged turn order tracker, reminiscent of those in turn-based games, with portraits and highlights.
+* A fully fledged turn order tracker, reminiscent of those in turn-based games, with portraits and highlights, which even notifies the players when it is their turn.
 * Full controls for fine object positioning, rotating and scaling, similar to those in professional 3d game engines such as unity.
 * A powerful particle system editor which allows for visual creation of complex particle systems which evolve according to complex rules, all setup with simple interface controls.
 * Thousands of icons for status effects, with a built-in search bar.